twisted/twisted/docs/projects/names/howto/client-tour.rst

 After this, all hostname lookups requested by the reactor will be sent to the Google DNS servers; instead of to the local operating system.

 .. note::

-   By default the reactor uses the posix ``gethostbyname`` function provided by the operating system.
+   * By default the reactor uses the posix ``gethostbyname`` function provided by the operating system,

-   But ``gethostbyname`` is a blocking function, so it has to be called in a threadpool.
+   * but ``gethostbyname`` is a blocking function, so it has to be called in a threadpool.

-   Check out :api:`twisted.internet.base.ThreadedResolver <ThreadedResolver>` if you're interested in learning more about how the default threaded resolver works.
+   * Check out :api:`twisted.internet.base.ThreadedResolver <ThreadedResolver>` if you're interested in learning more about how the default threaded resolver works.

 Lower Level APIs